hoovercj/we-the-people/README.md

 ```

 For example, to run `accessTokens.js` you can run the command:
-`$ nf accessTokens`
+`$ nf start accessTokens`

 *Remember:* To have access to the environment variables in a local environment, foreman must be used.
-Therefore the file must be in the `Procfile`
+Therefore the script must be listed in the `Procfile`

 ### accessTokens.js
 Creates a node server to generate access tokens for Facebook and Tumblr.
 This is not necessary for Twitter which kindly gives it to you in the developer panel.